Life As a Social Sciences Professor

 - Naval Science Teacher

-In the United States, there were 15,300 jobs for Social Sciences Professor in 2016.
+There were about 15,300 jobs for Social Sciences Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Social Sciences Professor by 2026.
-There will be an estimated 1,300 positions for Social Sciences Professor per year.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 The states with the most job growth for Social Sciences Professor are Utah, Idaho, and Colorado.
 Watch out if you plan on working in North Dakota, Minnesota, or Maine.
 These states have the worst job growth for this type of profession.